 It took me a long time to bite the bullet and buy a pair of studio monitors.
 What are studio monitors?I can tell you this right now: If you’re on the fence about it, you may as well just go ahead and take the plunge.
 Having a pair is truly priceless, and something that can only be felt and realized when you have them sitting in your studio.

 Back when I decided to start my research, I was aware of the KRK line, but eventually found out that they are more hype than substance.
 The sound is decent, but overall they don’t provide you with an honest frequency response, and if you’re looking for studio monitors, that’s what you want.

 It doesn’t make sense to buy a pair of speakers that’s going to hype the low end, while rendering everything else muddy.
 For that reason alone I won’t even recommend any KRK monitors today.
-Towards the end of this article you will be able to hear a comparison of the JBLs, the Yamahas, and the KRKs.
-You will see exactly why they pale in comparison to the other two.
+Towards the end of this article you will be able to hear a comparison of the JBLs, the Yamaha’s, and the KRK’s.
+You will see exactly why the KRK’s pale in comparison to the other two.

 As for the monitors, I don’t regret the purchase at all.

 They’re worth every penny and more, and have been going strong in my studio since 2014.
-With that in mind, let’s dive right into the review!
+With that in mind, let’s dive right into why they’re so invaluable!

 Power Configuration: Bi-amped

 HF Driver Size: 1″